Big Beetles (various families)

 1 Ground Beetles, Darkling Beetles and Carrion Beetles (Carabidae, Tenebrionidae & Silphidae)

-Beetles can have many colours.
-Most have a colour that makes them look less striking on plants, others that live on the ground have very dark colours.
-Ground Beetles, also known as Carabid beetles, run in order to catch their prey.
-Most of them live by night.
-Some can be easily found by turning rocks and logs.
+Beetles come in many colours.
+Most of them wear coloration that makes them stand out while others that live on the ground have very dark inconspicuous colours that camouflage their presence.
+Ground Beetles, also known as Carabid beetles.
+They chase their prey and most of them are nocturnal species that are especially active at night.
+Some can be easily found under the rocks and logs.
 The majority of the carabids is black or brown, even though some have metallic colours.
-According to Victor Shilenkov the beetle shown below to the right is Nebria brevicollis.
-This is a 10 to 15 mm. long species.
-In sunshine it often has metallic blue shiny colours.
+According to Victor Shilenkov the beetle shown below to the right is Nebria brevicollis which is between 10 and 15 mm long.
+In sunshine it often shows metallic blue shiny colours.
 This probably is the most common groundbeetle in Europe.
-You well find it in woods, hedges, but also in gardens and parks, even in the centre of big cities.
-Studies show this to be the commonest species in both London and Hamburg.
+You will find it in woods, hedges, but also in gardens and parks, even in the centre of big cities.
+Studies show this to be the most common species in both London and Hamburg.
 The eggs are deposited in late summer and the larva overwinters.
-It is the first groundbeetle to leave the pupa in spring.
-Some other species may seem to beat this one to it, but those are species of which the adults overwinter.
-It is a useful species in the garden, for it hunts for other beetles, such as the awful Strawberry Weevil and even eats aphids.
+It is the first ground beetle to leave the pupa in spring.
+Some other species may only seem to be faster, but those are species of which the adults overwinter.
+It is a useful species in the garden because it hunts for other beetles including the awful Strawberry Weevil and it also eats aphids.
 To the right a Carrion Beetle.
-The name of this family is slightly misleading, for many species do not use carrion, but actively hunt for insects in about the same way Carabids do.
-The species below is very common on the European continent and lives in most parts of Russia as well.
-However we are not sure the animal lives in the UK.
+The name of this family is slightly misleading for many species do not use carrion but they hunt for insects in about the same way Carabids do instead.
+The species below is very common on the European continent and it lives in most parts of Russia as well.
+However we are not sure if it lives in the UK.
 Carrion beetles hardly ever eat the carrion themselves: most adults are vegetarians.
-No the carrion is food for the larvae.
-Often lots of carrion beetles work together on bigger carcasses.
+Usually swarms of carrion beetles work together on bigger carcasses.
 As soon as they smell a dead animal, especially a bird or mammal, thet 'run' to it and start digging below the carcas.
 After a while the dead animal will drop into the hole the carrion beetles dug.
 They'll deposit their eggs and fill up the whole.
 The larva will have plenty of food after hatching.
-Silpha obscura below does eat carrion being an adult and if no carrion as at hand it even becomes an active hunter!
-The animal reaches a length of some 14 to 18 mm, but actually may look bigger because of the round shaped and rather massive body.
+An adult Silpha obscura below eats carrion and if no carrion is in stock it even becomes an active hunter!
+The animal reaches a length of some 14 to 18 mm, but actually it may look bigger because of the round shaped and rather massive body.
 It is a very common species all over Europe (including most of Britain) and Northern Asia.

 To the left Nebria brevicollis, a Ground Beetle and to the right probably Silpha obscura, a Carrion Beetle.

-Carrion beetles are the vultures of cool Western Europe, but not all species eat from the remains.
-Below a very beautiful two-coloured species: Oiceoptoma thoracica.
-These are able flyers and it is amazing how quickly they discover a dead bird or small mammal.
-Walking however is a laborious task.
-After a dead body has been discovered lots of beetles tend to run over it.
-After some time however a couple will form and they will become predominant, chasing away the others.
+Carrion beetles are the vulptures of cooler areas of Western Europe although but not all of them live off the the remains only.
+Below a very beautiful bi-coloured species: Oiceoptoma thoracica.
+These are skilful flyers and it is amazing how quickly they discover a corpse of a dead bird or a small mammal.
+Initially many beetles join the dinner party on the decaying body.
+After some time however a couple will form and they will show very dominant behaviour chasing others away.
 The animals are not only interested in corpses, but in decaying mushrooms and dung as well.
-Curiously enough this species does not eat the material itself, but both adults and larvae hunt for larvae of other insects, such as flies, eating from the remains.
-Both adults and larvae spit out their ugly smelling stomach contents when threatened.
+Curiously enough this species does not eat the material itself.
+Both adults and larvae hunt for larvae of other insects, such as flies, eating from the remains.
+When feeling in danger they spit out their ugly smelling stomach contents.
 The larvae are black and quite similar to wood lice.
-The scientific name is also spelled Oiceoptoma thoracicum.
+The scientific name is also spelled as Oiceoptoma thoracicum.

 This badly smelling, but quite beautiful carrion beetle is called Oiceoptoma thoracica.